quinnliu/CV/README.md

 <b>[Technical Drawings](https://github.com/quinnliu/CV/blob/master/portfolio/artwork.md) | 2002 - 2012</b>

-* To explore my curiosity drew everything I wanted to better understand.

 ## COMMUNITIES

 <b>[hackNY Fellow](http://hackny.org/a/) | Summer 2014</b>

 * Lived together with 25 other developers in the program & had a lecture series with founders of top NYC based tech companies including Joel Spolsky (Trello & stackoverflow), Jonah Peretti(HuffPo & Buzzfeed), Fred Wilson(USV), Zach Sims(codecademy), Ryan Bubinski(codecademy), etc. to learn the ins & outs of starting & leading a startup.
 * Help with accounting using quickbooks & review of hackNY applications.

-<b>Co-founded Visual Art Club at Virginia Tech | 2011 – 2013</b>

-* Taught 20+ members through 2 hour/week workshops about the classical visual
-  arts.
-Started the club with 2 friends also passionate about visual arts.
-* Members with competence in other areas were also given the opportunity to present.

 <b>[The Recurse Center](https://www.recurse.com/) | Summer 2015</b>